wh33les/Blog/about.md

 title: About
 permalink: /about/
 ---
 I got my Ph.,D. in mathematics in 2014.
-Since then I have worked at verious institutions as a visiting assistant professor.
+Since then I have worked at various institutions as a visiting assistant professor.
 Now I am looking to get out of academia and into industry.

 <!--
 ### More Information